Generalized homology and Atiyah-Hirzebruch spectral sequence in crystalline symmetry protected topological phenomena: Interacting crystalline SPT phases

 \subsection{Magnetic translation symmetry}

-It is shown that the magnetic translation symmetry gives rise to various LSM type theorems to enforce a nontrivial SPT phase solely from degrees of freedom per a unit cell.~\cite{YJVR17,Lu17,LuRanOshikawa,Matsugatani} We describe how such LSM type theorems in the presence of the magnetic translation symmetry is formulated in the AHSS.
+It is shown that the magnetic translation symmetry gives rise to various LSM-type theorems to enforce a nontrivial SPT phase solely from degrees of freedom per a unit cell~\cite{YJVR17,Lu17,LuRanOshikawa,Matsugatani}.
+We describe how such LSM-type theorems in the presence of magnetic translation symmetry are formulated in the AHSS.